 - Be diligent about cleaning the litter box.
 This means scooping the waste from the box at least twice each day and completely emptying the box and scrubbing it on a weekly basis.

 - Clean the box with soap and water, and avoid chemical cleaning products.
 Many cats are repelled by the chemical scents that remain in the box.

 Litter Box Cleaning

 Individuals in the home come up with any and every excuse to shirk litter box cleaning responsibilities as long as possible.
 It happens to be a breath-holding, nose-pinching, glove-donning dirty job.
 Scooping the waste needs to be done several times each day, especially in multiple cat households.
 Dumping the entire contents of the litter box is a costly waste of litter, a portion of which has not yet been soiled.
 Women who are pregnant should not participate in litter box cleaning duties.
 All of these excuses add up to a stinky box, an increased risk for human and feline health problems and litter box aversion.
-One way to put an end to procrastination, lingering odors and litter box problems is by investing in an automatic cat litter box.
+One way to put an end to procrastination, lingering odors and litter box problems is by investing in an.

 The Space Age Cat Potty